JCDevSpace/ai-competition-playground/Fish/Planning/self-3.md

 If you chose one of the other two options, you should feel free to also add some explanation if you wish.

+My partner and I did most of the assignment on a call together.
+On the previous assignment, we missed several purpose statements and signatures, so one partner went back and added them to the code.
+From then on we added the signatures and purpose statements as we were working on it together.